zachb1807/creamy-arena-lite/README.md

 When running Creamy Arena Lite without robots for testing or development, any IP address can be used.

 ## Further reading
-Please see the game-specific [Creamy Arena](https://github.com/Team254/cheesy-arena) README for technical details and acknowledgements.
+Please see the game-specific [Cheesy Arena](https://github.com/Team254/cheesy-arena) README for technical details and acknowledgements.